 h.
 Common open space may be separated from the central common open space that is required for the clusters, but can only account for twenty-five percent of the requirement.

-There are two clusters that have equally central common open space.
+There only one central common open space.

 i.
 Cottages must surround the common open space on a minimum of two sides of the green.